compsigh/web/app/docs/web-platform/how-to-publish.md

 - Item 2
 - Item 3

-Plus embedding images, headings, and much more.
+Plus embed images, headings, and more.
 ```

 <Playground>